buddha216g/CarND-Behavioral-Cloning-P3/writeup_template.md

 ###Model Architecture and Training Strategy

 ####1.
-An appropriate model architecture has been employed
+NVIDIA model architecture has been employed

+I started with LENET, then tried NVIDIA and finally commai.
+But i ended up using NVIDIA.

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a convolution neural network with 5x5 and 3x3 filter sizes and depths between 24 and 64 (model.py lines 167-171)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers to introduce nonlinearity (code line 172 and 173), and the data is normalized in the model using a Keras lambda layer (code line 147).

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+Both training and validation losses decreased for each of my three epochs.
+So i didn't use dropouts for overfitting.

 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 189).

 ####4.
 Appropriate training data